 - IT operations (Ops)

 As companies introduce digital processes and automation to replace analog processes, the DevOps framework provides an approach to technology that fits well.

 How DevOps Is Useful in Digital Transformation?

-Before DevOps, development, and operations teams worked in isolation.
+Before DevOps, development, and operations teams working in isolation.
 Each team adopted its own set of tools, processes, frameworks, and vocabulary.
 Neither aligned nor integrated with other teams or practices.

 Previously, testing and deployment tasks (Ops) were completed after the design and build process (Dev).
 That took longer, as each had different timelines.
 Additionally, manual code development could potentially introduce human error in software production.
 As a result, organizations experienced bottlenecks, confusion, and delays.